 selector: app: nginx.
 The Service exposes port 80 and names it

 web.
-This Service control the network domain and to route Internet traffic to the containerized application deployed by the StatefulSet.
+This Service controls the network domain and to route Internet traffic to the containerized application deployed by the StatefulSet.

 - A StatefulSet named